 A core belief of most CAM systems is that a healthy mind is an important part of a healthy body.
 Excessive, chronic stress can affect all areas of your health, and your thyroid is no exception.
 Repeated, severe stress can alter hormone levels and decrease the production of T4 and T3.
 Stress can directly harm your immune system, and may even be linked to a higher risk for Graves’ disease and Hashimoto’s thyroiditis.

 Stress is a natural part of life, but too much stress will cripple your thyroid health.
-I realize that if you have a thyroid problem (or any kind of health issue) it can be difficult to keep stress at bay.
+I realize that if you have a thyroid concern (or any kind of health issue) it can be difficult to keep stress at bay.
 Try to keep a positive mindset, even in times of stress.
 Meditate or practice yoga regularly to clear your mind of stressors and relax your body.
 Eliminate stress from your environment whenever possible.
-Don’t fixate on things that are out of your control—it’s just not worth it.
+Don’t fixate on things that are out of your control — it’s just not worth it.

 Entire Wellness, Our Approach to Thyroid Health